frithnanth/raku-Math-Libgsl-Matrix/README.md

 The constructor accepts one parameter: the vector's size; it can be passed as a Pair or as a single value.

+### list(--> List)

+This method returns all the elements of the Vector as a Raku List.

+### gist(--> Str)

+This method returns the first 100 elements of the Vector interpolated in a Raku Str.
+The .gist method is used by the Raku say() function and method to print a representation of an object.

+### Str(--> Str)

+This method returns all the elements of the Vector interpolated in a Raku Str.
+The .Str method is used by the Raku put() function and method to print an object.

 ### get(Int:D $index! where * < $!vector.size --> Num)

 This method returns the value of a vector's element.
 It is possible to address a vector element as a Raku array element: